 My mixed media embody an idiosyncratic view of ass-monkey magnification, yet the familiar imagery allows for a connection between John Lennon’s Brandy Alexander stained tighty-whities, rescued thrift store typewriters, and good whiskey.

 My work is in the private collection of Alan Alda who said ‘Fuckernutters!, that’s some real shitty art.’

 I am a recipient of a grant from Long Kesh Detention Centre where I served time for shoplifting thunder-mugs and nipple clamps from the gift shop of Kilmainham Gaol.
-I have exhibited in group shows in Taco Bell parking lots and the sidewalk in front of the New York Museum of Art, though not at the same time.
+I have exhibited in group shows in strip club parking lots and the sidewalk in front of the New York Museum of Art, though not at the same time.

 I currently spend the majority of my time between Alias Grace’s knee-pit cleavage and uncontrollable Colorado wildfires.